pascallaliberte/sharpen.page/_posts/2018-12-06-forces-of-progress-in-purchase-decision.md

 Ever wonder what happens in the mind of a person right before they decide to buy something?

-Yesterday, when I sold two of my [monthly planners](https://breatherplanner.com) to a friend I was having lunch with, I saw a glimpse of what went through his mind.
+Several years ago, when I sold two of my [monthly planners](https://breatherplanner.com) to a friend I was having lunch with, I saw a glimpse of what went through his mind.

 * This is some nice quality paper.
 * There's plenty of space for extra notes.